harshhh-dev/app-idea-generator/README.md

 # Contributors

 ## Special thanks to these awesome contributors.
-If you'd like to contribut, make sure to read the [Contrbuting] file.
+If you'd like to contribute, make sure to read the [Contributing] file.

 <!-- readme: contributors -start -->